 would be a school decision as instrumental lessons are not a statutory

-We can offer individual lessons outside of school hours, please click on the link below for more information:
+We can offer individual lessons outside of school hours.

 Do I need to buy an instrument?